ReDxMumbai/accelerometer1/aram - accelerometer/READ_ME.txt

-Accelerometer MMA7361(with gyro) - to detect the orientation of the body(left, right and center)
+Accelerometer MMA7361(with gyro) - to detect the orientation of the body(left, right and center) **download the library AcceleroMMA7361.h and put it in Arduino/library folder

 1.get acceleration in x y z directions -
 		this can be obtained by calculating voltagee from raw data